 The formula looks kind of crazy, but it’s the same one as above just reformatted to solve for r.
 You can solve for r using this calculator:

-Curious on how to earn 7% a year in the stock market?
+Curious about how to earn 7% a year in the stock market?
 I have a free course that shows exactly how to get started doing it using safe, diversified index funds that track the larger market.
 This strategy is the same one Warren Buffet and John Bogle (creator of Vanguard and the Index fund) recommend.

 Solving For Time – t

 One thing I used a lot when going down my path to financial independence was solving for time.
-For instance, if I know the current value, how much I need to save and can assume a 7% rate of return, how much time will it take to get there?
+For instance, if I know the current value, how much I need to save, and can assume a 7% rate of return, how much time will it take to get there?

 I built a much more elaborate visualization of this in The Interactive Guide to Early Retirement and Financial Independence which leans heavily on this formula.
 The formula for calculating t gets tricky, so hold on.

 This one looks a bit crazy.
 It’s because in order to move that exponent down to where we can work with it, we need to log both sides of the equation.
 The result comes out looking like this.
+Time is also called duration, interval or period – it’s the total number of time intervals it takes.

 If you’re curious to learn more about how the work goes to solve for this, I’d recommend reading this paper on compound interest that has a few more examples on how to use formula.